nbagnard/mongosql/README.md

 `cargo test --features query-test,e2e-test --package e2e-tests` from the main directory

+### errors testing

+error tests are e2e tests for our errors.
+These tests specify a SQL query and have an expected error that they should cause.
+Requires a running mongod.

+`cargo test --features query-test,errors --package e2e-tests` from the main directory

 ### Spec query testing

 The query spec tests that specify language behavior.
 Requires a running mongod.